jooby-dev/jooby-codec-adapters/src/targets/thingsboard/analog/readme.md

 }
 ```

-The `Encoder` function content should be taken from the [bundle file](../../../../dist/thingsboard/analog/downlink.min.js) (or its [not minified version](../../../../dist/thingsboard/analog/downlink.js)).
+The `Encoder` function content should be taken from the [bundle file](../../../../dist/thingsboard/analog/downlink.min.js).

 Expected `Output`: